 AFTER COSMETIC RECONSTRUCTION

 Remember that it will take time to adjust to the feel of your new bite.
 When the bite is altered, or the position of the teeth is changed it takes several days for the brain to recognize the new position of your teeth or their thickness as normal.
-If you continue to detect any high spots or problems with your bite, call our office at [PHONE] so we can schedule an adjustment appointment.
+If you continue to detect any high spots or problems with your bite, call our office at San Diego Office Phone Number 619-463-3773 so we can schedule an adjustment appointment.

 It is normal to experience some hot and cold sensitivity.
 The teeth require some time to heal after removal of tooth structure and will be sensitive in the interim.
 Your gums may also be sore for a few days.
 Warm salt water rinses (a teaspoon of salt in a cup of warm water) three times a day will reduce pain and swelling.
 A mild pain medication (one tablet of Tylenol or Ibuprofen (Motrin) every 3-4 hours) should ease any residual discomfort.